phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ### Running The Phoronix Test Suite On Windows
 The Phoronix Test Suite can run from its local directory and does not need to be "installed" to a system path or any other "setup" process prior to execution.
-On a clean install of Windows 10 x64 or Windows Server 2016, deploying the Phoronix Test Suite is designed to be as easy and straight-forward as possible:
+On a clean install of Windows or Windows Server, deploying the Phoronix Test Suite is designed to be as easy and straight-forward as possible:

 1. Download the Phoronix Test Suite 8.0+ or [Phoronix-Test-Suite from GitHub](https://github.com/phoronix-test-suite/phoronix-test-suite) ( [zip file](https://github.com/phoronix-test-suite/phoronix-test-suite/archive/master.zip) ).